 - Critically evaluate existing research and data on organizations and individuals at work

 - Competently design and conduct research in a business setting

 - Communicate the findings of research and best practices to both technical and executive audiences

 - Design and implement empirically-supported selection, compensation, talent development, and promotion techniques, among others, in the workplace

 This master’s degree program is designed to provide the highest level of rigorous academic training and mentoring while meeting the needs of working professionals and students who are interested in complementing their course work with practical hands-on experiences.
 Classes are taught online and at the College Park campus during the evenings.
 In class lectures are complemented by online assignments, supplementary materials, and faculty office hours.
 Students are always welcome and encouraged to additionally meet with faculty and mentors outside of class time.

-The program is designed to be completed in 15 months over the course of 5 terms.
-Students will be expected to complete two courses per term.
+The program is completed in 15 months over the course of 5 terms.
+Students complete two courses per term.

 Career Mentorship and Preparation

 Alongside traditional course curricula, the Master’s program has a special emphasis on helping students achieve their individual goals through close faculty mentoring.
 Whether students are interested in pursuing a career in consulting, HR or training, government, research, or considering applying to Ph.D. programs, our full-time faculty are committed to helping students prepare for their future endeavors.
 Mentoring can occur in-person during scheduled on-campus visits with faculty at the University of Maryland or through individual online video conferencing with faculty.
 Admitted students may also take advantage of the many opportunities and resources offered through the University, including their outstanding educational resources and career services division.